adventuremomblog

 Lake Trail and Carnivore Center

-During the Lake Trail stop, you can purchase fish food for $.25 and seed sticks to feed the birds for $1.
+During the Lake Trail stop, you can purchase fish food and seed sticks to feed the birds for a small fee.

 Where can you eat at the Wilds?

-The Wilds has several dining options available for guests.
+The Wilds has several dining options available for guests on-site.

 During the open safari tour, you can eat at the Terrace Cafe during a stop at the Mid-Sized Carnivore Conservation Center.

-You’ll find a typical American menu options that will appeal to both kids and adults.
+You’ll find typical American menu options that’ll appeal to both kids and adults.

-After your tour, another option is to dine with a view at The Overlook that has a cafe and a gift shop.
+After your tour, another option is to dine with a view at The Overlook, which has a cafe and a gift shop.

-If you have more time, I like this option the best and they also have fresh salads available.
+If you have more time, I think this is the best option because they also offer a larger menu that includes fresh salads.

 Enjoy a scenic view of The Wilds before you go to bed and when you wake up.